Committee Chair Responsibilities

 - Distributing material to the committee whenever needed to keep members informed, particularly agenda material before a meeting

 Committee chairs are asked to prepare a written annual report toward the end of a calendar year (late October), outlining the major activities and issues that were covered during the year.
-Committee chairs are occasionally invited once a year to an APS Executive Board meeting to inform the Board of current committee issues and activities.
-This informal briefing serves as a good opportunity for two-way communication between the committee and the Executive Board.
+Committee chairs are occasionally invited once a year to an APS Board of Directors meeting to inform the Board of current committee issues and activities.
+This informal briefing serves as a good opportunity for two-way communication between the committee and the Board of Directors.